MarkZither/mywyamblog/input/posts/Running ASP.NET Core on a RaspberryPi 2 with Nginx.md

+﻿---
-﻿Title: Running ASP.NET Core on a RaspberryPi 2 with Nginx
+Title: Running ASP.NET Core on a RaspberryPi 2 with Nginx
 Published: 2017-02-21
 Tags:
   - ASP.NET Core